Banyumasan people

 Banyumasan or Banyumasan Javanese (Javanese: Ngoko: (Wòng Banyumasan), Indonesian: Orang Banyumasan) (colloquially known as Javanese Ngapak) is a collective term for a Javanese subgroup native to the Indonesia's westernmost part of Central Java.
 At approximately ±9 million people, they are concentrated in Banyumas, Cilacap, Kebumen, Purworejo, Purbalingga, and Banjarnegara regencies.
 The Banyumasan-Javanese speak Banyumasan dialect of Javanese language, a dialect which is often called "basa ngapak-ngapak".

 History

 Hindu-Buddhist kingdoms era

-In the first era of Hindu-Buddhist in Indonesia, Banyumasan region divided into Tarumanagara Kingdom's influence in the west and Kalingga Kingdom's influence in the east with Pemali River (Ci Pamali; Kali Brebes, Kali Pemali) as natural borders.
+In the first era of Hindu-Buddhist in Indonesia, the Banyumasan region divided between Tarumanagara Kingdom's influence in the west and Kalingga Kingdom's influence in the east, with the Pemali River (Ci Pamali; Kali Brebes, Kali Pemali) as natural borders.
 In the following period, the Banyumasan region was divided into two duchies, Pasirluhur in the west and Wirasaba in the east.
 Pasirluhur, which has Sundanese culture, acculturated with Wirasaba, which has Javanese culture in the east, so that today the influence of Sundanese toponymy can still be found, as well as the influence of other Sundanese cultures by the Banyumasan people.
-The other Hindu-Buddhist Kingdoms that influenced this region is Galuh Kingdom, Mataram kingdom, Kediri Kingdom, Singhasari Kingdom and Majapahit Empire.
+The other Hindu-Buddhist Kingdoms that influenced this region are Galuh Kingdom, Mataram kingdom, Kediri Kingdom, Singhasari Kingdom and Majapahit Empire.
 After the decline of Majapahit, Banyumasan region become part of Demak Sultanate.